Carhul/Task_Manager/README.md

 # Task Manager #
-_A simple tool to help you get an overview of the workload_
+A simple tool to help you get an overview of the workload.

 ![mockup](static/images/wireframes/mockup.png)